Yuhan-Fei/SMRTnet/README.md

 | CC1=CC2=C(CC1)C(=CC3=C2C(=CO3)C)C | GGGGGGGCUUCGCCUCUGGCCCAGCCCUCCC | (((((((((..(((...)))..))))))))) | 1 |
 | CC1=CC(=O)OC2=C1C=CC(=C2)O | GAUGUUGACUGUUGAAUCUCAUGGCAACACC | (.(((((.((((.(.....)))))))))).) | 0 |

 Users can use do_train or do_test to run the data.

-### :pushpin: Datasets for benchmarking
+### :pushpin: Datasets for benchmarking:

 The benchmark datasets for SMRTnet is available in the data folder: `SMRTnet_benchmark.txt`